deployphp/docs/recipes.md

----
-layout: main
-title: Recipes
----

 # Recipes

-Deployer has a set of predefined tasks called <mark>recipes</mark>.
+Deployer has a set of predefined tasks called _recipes_.

 Recipes can be included to your `deploy.php` file like this: